zephyrproject-rtos/zephyr/doc/reference/kernel/other/event_manager.rst

 Implementing an event type
 ==========================

-If you want to easily create and implement custom event types, the Event Manager provides macros to add a new event type in your application.
+If you want to easily create and implement custom event types, the Application Event Manager provides macros to add a new event type in your application.
 Complete the following steps:

 * `Create a header file`_ for the event type you want to define